Current PhD Students

 - If there is sufficient time, the Chair may call for questions from the audience.

-Conflict resolution for graduate students, or whom to seek out if you have a problem.
+Looking for conflict resolution, or whom to seek out if you're stressed or have a problem?

 Know that you can confidentially speak to anyone here: